aws-samples/amazon-redshift-udfs/bin/PipLibraryInstaller/README.md

 ## Pre-requisites

 In order to run this module, you need to have python, pip, and the AWS command line interface installed.
 Pip also needs to have `wheel` installed.
+Furthermore, you must run within a shell that has the $TMPDIR environment variable set.

 ## Running the installer